Slow graph bootstrap percolation I: Cycles

-To obtain the upper bound suppose that $G$ is an arbitrary $n$-vertex graph with $\tau_H(G) = M_H(n)$ and $H$-process $(G_i)_{i\geq 0}$.
 At time $1$ there exists disjoint copies of $C_{k_1},\ldots, C_{k_s}$.
 Fix any such copies and denote them by $C'_1,\ldots,C'_s$ where $C'_j$ has length $k_j$ for $j\in[s]$.
 Note that, as in the proof of Observation \ref{obs:connectivity}, the vertex sets of components in $G$ are fixed throughout the process and at no point in the process will an edge between two different connected components be added.
 We can therefore run our analysis on edges appearing only within connected components of $G$.